Rudeus-Greyrat-00/General-purpose-GameDev-Dialogue-System/README.md

 ### 3.1: Dialogue structure and component meaning

-Before starting to explain how a Dialogue class object is composed and how it should be easily used, i have to explain the meanings of all of the classes that you will work with when using GPGD Dialogue System.
+Before starting to explain how a Dialogue class object is composed and how it should be easily used, i have to explain the meanings of all of the classes you will work with when using GPGD Dialogue System.

 I think looking at the editor it is a great way to understand how an object of Dialogue class work and how it should be used, so here there is a screenshot from the editor.